jnk838/insight-week-challenge/pages/challenges/welcome.md

 hide: true
 ---

-I appear to have dropped my welcome message - its somehow been scrambled up...
+I appear to have dropped my welcome message - it's somehow been scrambled up...

 Here it is: `V0VMQ09NRV9UT19USEVfQ0hBTExFTkdFUw==`